jondoescoding/awesome-ai-agents/ai_agents/national_ai_task_force/docs/PRD.md

 ## 1. Product Overview

 ### 1.1 Introduction
-The National AI Task Force Agent is a conversational AI assistant designed to provide information and analysis based on the National AI Task Force PDF document.
-This agent leverages state-of-the-art language models and semantic search capabilities to help users find relevant information, extract insights, and understand the policy recommendations within the document.
+The National AI Task Force Agent is a conversational AI assistant designed to provide information and analysis based on the National AI Task Force information.
+This agent leverages state-of-the-art language models and semantic search capabilities to help users find relevant information, extract insights, and understand the policy recommendations.

 ### 1.2 Problem Statement
 Policy documents like the National AI Task Force recommendations are comprehensive but often difficult to navigate and extract specific information from.
 Users need a way to quickly access relevant information without reading the entire document, while ensuring the information is accurate and contextually appropriate.